Will's blog

 My specific issue was with Exim and PINE.
 Both have documentation as to how they lock mbox files before playing with them--things a Google search reveals without much effort.

 Anyhow, I'm pretty sure my code works now.
-I'll do some more sophisticated testing this weekend to make sure everything is kosher.
+I'll do some more sophisticated testing this weekend to make sure everything is fine.

 Thanks to Chris, Jason, John and Lance for their help.